What’s behind Trump’s assault on Harvard and crown-jewel US universities?

 Critics of Harvard say its defense of academic freedom is undermined by its own failure to uphold free speech and a pervasive culture of self-censorship among students.
 Surveys show that most students and faculty at Harvard identify as left or center-left.
 The university was ranked dead last in a 2025 survey measuring free speech on college campuses by the Foundation for Individual Rights and Expression.

-Academics who teach contentious topics at Harvard say that, properly managed, classroom debate flows freely, away from the spotlight of public protests and social-media outrages.
+Academics who teach contentious topics at Harvard say that, properly managed, classroom debate flows freely, away from the spotlight of public protests and social media outrages.
 “We have no shortage of differences of opinion.
 This is a place of free and open inquiry,” says Professor Kirby, who has led discussions on China-Taiwan relations, among other topics.

 “They know they can’t resist forever”